The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a not-so-fundamental metallicity relation at $3<z<12$: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the referee for their helpful comments, which improved the manuscript.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (\url{www.lrz.de}), under project pn29we.
 WM thanks the Science and Technology Facilities Council (STFC) Center for Doctoral Training (CDT) in Data Intensive Science at the University of Cambridge (STFC grant number 2742968) for a PhD studentship.
 WM and ST acknowledge support by the Royal Society Research Grant G125142.
 RK acknowledges support of the Natural Sciences and Engineering Research Council of Canada (NSERC) through a Discovery Grant and a Discovery Launch Supplement (funding reference numbers RGPIN-2024-06222 and DGECR-2024-00144) and York University's Global Research Excellence Initiative.
 XS acknowledges the support from the NASA theory grant JWST-AR-04814.
 XS acknowledges the support from the National Aeronautics and Space Administration (NASA) theory grant JWST-AR-04814.